pkovarynng/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 94.7%
-* validation set accuracy of ?
+* validation set accuracy of 93.9%
-* test set accuracy of ?
+* test set accuracy of 93.1%

 The architecure I chose is the well known LeNet5.

-I beleived the LeNet5 will work well with the traffic sign data because it seemed to have sufficient number of layers for the problem at hand, and also the number of neurons in the layers could still be increased, if needed, so that redundant learning can happen in them.
+I beleived the LeNet5 will work well with the traffic sign data because it seemed to have sufficient number of layers for the problem at hand, and also the number of neurons in the layers could still be increased, if needed, so that more redundant learning can happen in them.

 Without any tweaking the LeNet5 model was overfitting.
-Than I added dropouts and added more neurons to the layers beleiving that more redundant working can happen.
+Then I added dropouts and added more neurons to the layers beleiving that more redundant learning can happen.
 The more neurons I added the higher the accuracy on the training and validation sets went.
 The final model goes over the required accuracy of 93%, so I stopped tweaking.

 ### Test a Model on New Images